 If you want to travel internationally, i.e. to another country, you must take an international train or two.
 You cannot use your OV chip card for this, so you will need to buy a ticket.
 A great website to find cheap tickets other than on NS.nl is GoEuro.

-And there you have it: a short beginners guide on using Dutch public transport.
-Given, the procedures might not be 100% identical wherever you go.
-But the good thing is, you can always ask, right?
-We aren’t saying to neglect that wonderful bike of yours, but giving public transport a go can also be a great way to explore your city…
+And there you have it: a short beginners guide to using Dutch public transport.
+Now, it might not be the same everywhere in the Netherlands.
+The good thing is that you can always ask, right?
+We aren’t saying to neglect that wonderful bike of yours but giving public transport a go can also be a great way to explore your city…